EU Projects Zone

 The Commission aims to foster and facilitate this nascent development via the plans recently put forward for the next MFF.
 The ambition is to bridge research and innovation to be supported by Horizon Europe, with investments in smart grids and the operational digital platforms, which will contribute to the digitalisation of energy, under the new CEF2 programme and the large-scale deployment of services envisaged under the Digital Europe Programme.

-There will also be discussions and presentations grouped in various sessions, with the aim to discuss common challenges and to map measurable and mature achievements of the projects, which can represent the basis for achieving a functional fully digitalised, cyber-secure, interoperable and sustainable energy ecosystem and which can be potentially interesting for investors, contributing thus to the ambitious deployment goals of the next MFF.
+There were also discussions and presentations grouped in various sessions, with the aim to discuss common challenges and to map measurable and mature achievements of the projects, which can represent the basis for achieving a functional fully digitalised, cyber-secure, interoperable and sustainable energy ecosystem and which can be potentially interesting for investors, contributing thus to the ambitious deployment goals of the next MFF.